 What is FIRPTA?
-FIRPTA is the Foreign Investment in Real Property Act.
-The purpose of FIRPTA is to ensure foreign persons who own U.S. Real Estate Property file the necessary tax documents regarding the sale or transfer of the U.S. property.
+FIRPTA is the Foreign Investment in Real Property Tax Act.
+The purpose of FIRPTA is to ensure foreign persons who own United States real estate property file the necessary tax documents regarding the sale or transfer of the U.S. property.
 While foreign persons who sell certain U.S. assets are not subject to capital gain on the sale (subject further to the 183-day rule), the same rules do not apply to the sale or transfer of U.S. real estate.
 Therefore, when a foreign person sells or transfers U.S. real estate, there are additional IRS processes and procedures the parties must go through to ensure tax compliance.

 With proper planning (and obtaining the Form 8288-B necessary certificate), the tax impact may be minimized.